Authorization

 Overview

-In SuperMQ, things, channels, and groups are inherently associated with one particular domain.
-This means that every group, including its sub-groups, every thing, and every channel is owned by and belongs to a specific domain.
+In SuperMQ, clients, channels, and groups are inherently associated with one particular domain.
+This means that every group, including its sub-groups, every client, and every channel is owned by and belongs to a specific domain.
+Domain acts like a kind of namespace.
+In SuperMQ, clients, channels, and groups are inherently associated with one particular domain.
+This means that every group, including its sub-groups, every client, and every channel is owned by and belongs to a specific domain.
 Domain acts like a kind of namespace.

 Entities within domains have relationships with other entities in hierarchical structure.